spenser-naor/goPlay-iOS/README.md

 ## About

-goPlay is at its core, a social networking app.
+I started goPlay in 2015 as a passion project and exercise in pursuing a small idea into something big. goPlay is at its core, a social networking app.
 At first glance, it's obvious - photo feed, upvotes, profiles, comments, network of friends.
 But goPlay has a bit more going on under the hood.

 The goal of the goPlay project is to find a way to incentivize average users to engage in outdoor play more often.
 In some ways it's the anti-social media app.
 Using social **and financial** (more about this below) incentives to encourage activities **away from the screens**